MohammedEl123/omniconvertai/README.md

-Here is a concise README.md you can use and customize for your repo:

 OmniConvert AI
 OmniConvert AI is an all‑in‑one file conversion assistant that lets you convert and process images, audio, code/text, and PDF documents using a mix of local conversion and Gemini 3–powered AI features.
 ​